2-Day In-Person Seminar

 Who Will Benefit

-• Information Technology Developers and Testers
+• Information Technology (IT) Analysts, Developers, and Testers

-• Software Quality Assurance Professionals
+• Software Quality Assurance (SQA) Professionals

-• QC/QA Managers and Analysts
+• Quality Assurance (QA) and Quality Control (QC) Managers and Analysts

-• Laboratory Managers
+• Analytical Chemists and Laboratory Managers

-• Manufacturing Specialists and Managers
+• Manufacturing and Supply Chain Managers

-• Regulatory Affairs Specialists
+• Regulatory Affairs and Regulatory Submissions Specialists

-• Clinical Trial Sponsors
+• Clinical Data Analysts, Clinical Data Managers, and Clinical Trial Sponsors

 • GMP Training Specialists